Grains Moved Lower Overnight

 Weekly Cash Comments

-Corn basis was unchanged for the week on average across the US while soybean basis improved a modest one-cent a bushel.
+Corn basis was unchanged on the week while soybean basis firmed nearly two cents a bushel.

 Grains found strength overnight with soybeans leading the complex higher while corn and wheat followed with more subdued gains.
 In outside markets, equity futures were higher while crude oil and the US dollar were mostly steady.